knee-cola/jekyll-meetup-lecture/README.md

 #### Listing posts on the home page

-Let's dive directly into an example - we will add the following code snippet to our index page (copied from `_layouts/home.html`):
+Instead of an introduction, we'll dive directly into code.
+The following code snippet adds a list of all blog posts to our index page (copied from `_layouts/home.html`):
 ```html
 <ul>
 {% for post in site.posts %}